 If the Transfer device or group name to CMS events toggle is enabled, custom names assigned to devices and zones will be added to the event message sent to the CMS.

 The Hub Periodic Test toggle allows disabling periodic test messages that are used to verify hub connection.
-Cloud Signaling sends these messages to the CMS under code E602, meaning the hub is connected.
+Ajax Cloud Signaling sends these messages to the CMS under code E602, meaning the hub is connected.

 The range of the Test Message Interval is from 15 minutes to 24 hours.

 If you disable these regular test messages, the hub will continue to report the connection status at predetermined intervals.
-However, Cloud Signaling will only notify the CMS if the hub connection is lost.
+However, Ajax Cloud Signaling will only notify the CMS if the hub connection is lost.
 In this case, the program sends a single event to the CMS under code E350, and waits until the connection is restored.
-Once the hub connection is restored, Cloud Signaling transmits an event under code R350 to the CMS.
+Once the hub connection is restored, Ajax Cloud Signaling transmits an event under code R350 to the CMS.

 Enable the following toggle to use the hub ID as the account number for the object you’re adding: